ISISComputingGroup/ibex_developers_manual/Schneider-PLC.md

 These are controlled by the `SCHNDR` iocs and are used on various instruments, such as to monitor value status or pressure (a TPG300 can for example feed data into the PLC inputs).
+Communication is by modbus protocol using EPICS modbus support.

-Relevant macros are:
+Relevant IOC config macros are:

 * `MODE`: `TCP`, `RTU` or `ASCII` to specify PLC connection mode.
 We generally use either `TCP` or `RTU`.
 * `PORT`: Serial COM Port of PLC for `RTU` or `ASCII` mode